erickcomp/laravel-breadcrumbs-attributes/README.md

 This style of breadcrumbs component was made from the also awesome package [Tabuna Breadcrumbs](https://github.com/tabuna/breadcrumbs#introduction).
 Before coding this package, my intent was to use Tabuna breadcrumbs, but we cannot use closures on PHP attributes.
 But I got some concepts from there (and the component code) to build my own package as well.

 ## Caching
 This package works by checking the controller directories on every request and gather all the breadcrumbs information into our breadcrumb basket.
-Then, when requested by the programer (through the Trail class, the Breadcrumbs facade or the by using the erickcomp-breadcrumbs blade component), the breadcrumb trail is build based on the previously collected breadcrumbs.
+Then, when requested by the programer (through the Trail class, the Breadcrumbs facade or the by using the erickcomp-breadcrumbs blade component), the breadcrumb trail is built based on the previously collected breadcrumbs.
 But in production mode, the breadcrumbs should not change, so we could entirely skip this gathering of breadcrumbs step.
 For that caching management, the package provides 2 artisan commands:

 ```bash
 erickcomp:laravel-breadcrumbs-attributes:cache